 How To use Neem Oil For Plants

 NEEM OIL is a natural pesticide extracted from the seeds of Neem (Azadirachta indica), a tropical tree native to the Indian subcontinent.
 All parts of the tree have an antimicrobial and insecticidal property that has been exploited for thousands of years by indigenous people.
 Its excellent safety profile for higher organisms, especially birds and mammals, makes it a better alternative to chemical pesticides.
 The seeds of the neem tree are the most concentrated source of the insecticide chemical neem oil.

 Neem oil pesticide is deemed harmless for beneficial insects like butterflies & ladybugs since it doesn't target bugs that don't eat leaves.
 It is systemic in action, mainly affecting the feeding as well as growth and development of insects.
 Nothing will happen immediately even if you spray the oil on insects directly, so people often come to the conclusion that neem oil is ineffective.
 However once ingested by insects, Neem oil causes insects to reduce or cease feeding, can prevent larvae from maturing, reduces or interrupts mating behavior and, in some cases, the oil coats the breathing holes of insects and kills them.

-There are many reasons to use NEEM OIL in your garden, but here are some of the most compelling reasons.
+There are many reasons to use NEEM OIL for plants in your garden, but here are some of the most compelling reasons.

 IT’S COMPLETELY ORGANIC & BIODEGRADABLE

 Since it’s derived from the neem tree, it’s a biodegradable compound and breaks down quickly.
 Most neem oil products are simply water, neem oil, and some kind of solvent or surfactant to help the oil and water mix together.

 IT’S NOT HARMFUL TO BENEFICIAL INSECTS